 Our counties: Lucas, Defiance, Fulton, Hancock, Henry, Ottawa, Paulding, Putnam, Sandusky, Seneca, Williams, and Wood.

 Our mission: To improve the lives of all affected by autism.

 Our Vision: We envision a world in which individuals living with autism are able to maximize their quality of life, are treated with the highest level of dignity, and live in a society in which their talents and skills are appreciated and valued.

 - Referrals to autism specific community resources and “autism friendly” resources

-- Support Groups, including our Sibshop and Adult Social Group NOTE: Our Sibshop is currently on hiatus.
+- Sibshop and Adult Social Group NOTE: Sibshop info coming soon.

 - Education and training for parents and professionals including our Practical Solutions workshops or Special Needs Planning series

 - Family Fun events: such as Sensory Friendly Family Movie Night sponsored by Mass Mutual Special Needs Planning Team, MudHens Day, Skyzone Jump, etc.

 - Parent Resource library with the use of Boardmaker (appointment needed)